Homeowners Line of Business ### Data * Year Built * Replacement Cost (Cost to rebuild home) * Roof type (Shingle, Metal, etc.) ### Calculations Coverage A (Damage to Home) * Limit (Maximum you can receive in a claim) - Matches Replacement Cost Coverage C (Damage to Personal Property) * Limit - Typic

 How Rating Engines Work

 Lines, the rating engine in BriteCore, is a configuration tool for different insurance products (often called Lines of Business).
-To better understand this, a stripped-down configuration for a homeowners line is below.
-“Data” describes information collected during the quoting process.
-“Calculations” describe how that information affects coverage limits and the policy premium.
+To better understand this, a stripped-down configuration for a homeowners policy is below.
+“Data” describes information collected from the customer.
+“Calculations” describe how that information affects coverages and the premium.

-The original Lines interface worked well for almost a decade, and in that time, many different features and options had been added to it to try and support a growing client base.
+Understanding these problems helped me think through potential solutions with our engineering team.
+The current product was setup to be an entirely “point and click” experience, and over several years many different features and options had been added to it to support a growing client base.
 This made for an interface that was hard to understand, and inefficient to use.

 Shortly before taking on a full redesign of Lines, we added a small code editor component to the existing tool, which let people use a python-based syntax for more complex calculations.
-This feature was widely used internally, and by our clients, and became an inspiration for us.
+This feature quickly became heavily used and was an inspiration for us to explore a more full-featured code editing experience.

-Our hypothesis was, even though a code editor seemed more complex to use on the surface, it would actually remove unnecessary UI abstractions.
+Our hypothesis was that even though a code editor seemed more complex to use on the surface, it would actually remove unnecessary UI abstractions.
 This would not only improve the user experience, but would also allow us to leverage the flexibility of code to represent new types of insurance data.

 The UX of Code